 Spanning long distances, water and sewer pipelines can have many potential utility crossings.
 During the installation of water and sewer pipes, underground utilities must be located prior to excavation.
 GPRS can also locate utilities prior to excavation when repairing or replacing existing water pipes, sewer lines or lateral sewer lines.

 GPRS exceeds industry performance when it comes to the accuracy of underground utility locating.
-Our team can continue the support of your project by crafting a one-call program for when the project transitions to the O&M phase. weather supporting locating tickets for assets on public or private property, GPRS is a clear choice for damage prevention.
+Our team can continue the support of your project by crafting a one-call program for when the project transitions to the O&M phase.
+Whether supporting locating tickets for assets on public or private property, GPRS is a clear choice for damage prevention.

 Video Pipe Inspection to locate any possible unknown Lateral lines in Clinton Township Michigan